Harshit-Trivedi/Group12_HealthHub/README.md

-# Add firebase config key and google maps API key in the environment variables files to fix build issues

-# Group 12 - Project Proposal
+# Group 12 - Web Project

 Health Hub allows users to book in-clinic appointments with doctors, purchase medicine, book health plans, have intercation in forum and view blogs where the questions are answered by medical professionals.

 -   _Date Created_: 07 Jun 2020
--   _Last Modification Date_: 24 Jun 2020
+-   _Last Modification Date_: 03 Sep 2020

 ## Authors